 - Write (and send!) a Styled Shoot Day Timeline: As you wrap up sourcing and creating all the details for your styled shoot and the day of draws near, write a thorough timeline for the actual shoot day including when each vendor should arrive, your set-up time frame, your shoot time frame, and your breakdown timeframe.
 Be sure to clarify who should be breaking down the shoot!
 Not everyone will expect to stay till the bitter end, so don’t overlook this!
 Other important inclusions for your timeline document are the actual shoot location address, directions to the shoot location just in case, and parking information for your participants so they can plan accordingly.
 Also make note of any layered set-up or breakdown times throughout the shoot.
 For example: If you have multiple vignettes (scenes) in your shoot, you can have a team setting up one while another is being captured by the photographer.
 You can also assign teams for breakdown while shooting is happening so there isn’t a massive breakdown at the end of the day.

 *Pro Tip: Don’t cram your timeline!
 Give ample breathing room for unforeseen hiccups, set-up time overage, and potential delays.
 You can even schedule in rest breaks during the shoot.
 Your collaborators will thank you for an enjoyable experience instead of a stressful and rushed event!
+Try an online meeting scheduler to make sure everyone is on the same page.

 - Make the Pretty Happen: When your day arrives enjoy all that hard planning work and that calm timeline you wrote with a successful shoot!
 Just like any day-of event in your job, don’t expect perfection.
 Stuff happens.
 Be willing to be flexible and let the creativity flow!
 I can’t wait to see what you make happen!